Hard Waiver Program for International Students

 No, dependents are not subject to the hard waiver program; however, the University expects that dependents will maintain adequate health coverage throughout their stay in the United States.
 As a reminder, dependents with the J-2 visa status are required by law to maintain health insurance at proscribed minimum levels throughout their stay or risk the loss of legal status.

-The University will post the Spring premium of $1,552.00 to the accounts of all international students subject to the 2011-2012 hard waiver program in SIS between December 1 and December 15, 2011.
-This charge will be viewable to students in the SIS Student Center; it will not become due unless a student fails to waive coverage by February 6, 2012.
-International students who fail to waive coverage by February 6, 2012 will be required to pay the Spring premium of $1,552.00 by March 31, 2012.
+The University will post the Annual premium of $2,445.00 to the accounts of all international students subject to the Fall 2014 hard waiver program in SIS by July 8, 2014.
+This charge will be viewable to students in the SIS Student Center; it will not become due unless a student fails to waive coverage by October 6, 2014.
+International students who fail to waive coverage by October 6, 2014 will be required to pay the annual premium of $2,445.00 by October 31, 2014.

 What will happen if the full cost is not paid when it is due?

-Failure to pay the full cost will result in a registration block which will prevent registration for fall classes.
+Failure to pay the full cost will result in a registration block which will prevent registration for spring classes.

 Is it possible for an international student to avoid this charge?

 - The plan must be provided by a company licensed to do business in the United States with (a) a U.S. claim payment office, (b) a U.S. telephone number, and (c) plan literature available in English.
-Travel insurance plans and reimbursement programs of any kind do not qualify, including reimbursement arrangements or vouchers from home governments or their U.S. based consulates.
+Travel insurance is not acceptable.
+Travel insurance is in effect for a short period of time (60-90 days, for example) and is designed for short trips.
+Reimbursement programs of any kind do not qualify, including reimbursement arrangements or vouchers from home governments or their U.S. based consulates.
 Cost sharing schemes, e.g. Medishare, do not qualify.

-- The plan must provide out-patient care (including office visits and outpatient behavioral health care) within a 50-mile radius of the Charlottesville area.
-Coverage for emergency only care does not satisfy this requirement.
+- The plan must provide in-patient care and outpatient care (including office visits including behavioral health care) within a 50-mile radius of the Charlottesville area.
+Coverage for emergency only care does not satisfy this requirement (ex.
+Out of state Medicaid is not acceptable.
+It will only cover emergencies in Virginia).

-- The plan must provide major medical benefits of at least $250,000 (U.S.) in coverage per sickness or injury.
+- The plan must provide major medical benefits of at least $500,000 (U.S.) in coverage per sickness or injury.
+Insurance that does not cover or limits coverage for pre-existing conditions is not acceptable.

 - The plan must provide a minimum of $1,000 (U.S.) in coverage per year for prescription drugs.